- Keywords

 inherit:default

-to enable or disable the inheritance of all default keywords. - A list of specific default keywords to inherit.
+true (default) or false to enable or disable the inheritance of all default keywords.

 default: